 We’re fighting a brutal battle against Japanese knotweed.
 One of the most invasive weeds in Britain, Japanese Knotweed’s dense growth crowds out native vegetation, erodes riverbanks and causes structural damage.

-We spray it twice a year to try and keep it under control.
+We spray it once a year to try and keep it under control.
 However, it’s impossible to eradicate it completely as it can grow from the smallest fragment of root.

 Floating pennywort is a major problem for us as it can grow and spread rapidly, causing operational and safety concerns.
 The plant can grow from the smallest fragment if it is broken up.
 A single infestation in one location can cost us up to £25,000 a year to treat and without proper management can block our waterways.